abs-lang/abs/docs/syntax/for.md

 ## In form

-The "in" form of `for` loops allows you to iterate over an array:
+The "in" form of the `for` loops allows you to iterate over an array:

 ``` bash